rackerlabs/support-how-to/content/how-to/cloud-servers/view-password-change-logs-in-linux/index.md

     /var/log/secure

-To check for root password changes, look for lines that mention:
+To check for root password changes, look for lines that mention either of the following messages:

     password changed for root
     Password for root was changed